Feature #1039

 On the ctools side I pushed the modifications in 1039-allow-energy-thresholds-in-ctselect to allow for testing and validation on your side before merging the code in the trunk.

-#38 Updated by Mayer Michael over 9 years ago
+#38 Updated by Mayer Michael about 10 years ago

 That looks good.
 I did not have time to test it yet (probably tomorrow).